Enhanced up-conversion of entangled photons and quantum interference under localized field in nanostructures

 In Fig.~\ref{rho-g}(b), we show the conversion probability against the pulse length and cavity-molecule coupling for strongly correlated photons ($\rho=0.9$).
 One can see that the long pulse length has advantage for the quantum interference discussed above.
 This is because, in the long pulse, the frequency component with $\omega\not= \omega_0$ does less contributes to the system.
-Indeed, assuming the usage of monochromatic light, similar discussion for the effective excitation is presented within linear response theory, where a molecule is assumed to be embedded near the metallic structure~\cite{ET}.
+Indeed, assuming the usage of weak monochromatic light, similar discussion for the effective excitation is presented within linear response theory, where a molecule is assumed to be embedded near the metallic structure~\cite{ET}.
 Recent experiment presented the result closely related to such a phenomenon using the nanostructure of Au~\cite{metal-gap}.
 Besides, with the use of relatively narrow-band laser pulses, similar phenomenon was reported for third-harmonics generation by hybrid plasmonic-dielectric compound~\cite{nonlinear ET}.
-Then, using the entangled pair of long pulse, further application of few-photon nonlinearlity can be expected.
+Then, using the entangled pair of long pulse, further application of few-photon nonlinearity can be expected.

-In conclusion, we have analyzed up-conversion process of entangled two photons on a dimer molecule, which is coupled by a cavity or nanoscale metallic structure.
-As a result, we found that the coupling to the cavity enhances nonlinear up-conversion process, and the usage of spatially entangled pair makes the up-conversion further facile.
-We also elucidated suitable conditions and their origins for the energy of input photons to be transferred efficiently.
-This phenomenon is caused by quantum interference between two eigenmodes, which include cavity mode and molecule level.
-Then, the results make a clear departure from the traditional idea that the stronger cavity-molecule couplings are favorable for muti-photon processes.
+In conclusion, we have analyzed up-conversion process of spatially entangled two photons on a molecule, which is coupled by a cavity or nanoscale metallic structure.
+As a result, we found that the usage of the entangled pair makes the up-conversion further facile.
+We also elucidated suitable conditions and their origins for the input photons to efficiently excite the molecule.
+This phenomenon is caused by quantum interference between two eigenmodes, which include cavity mode and molecule.
+Thus, the results imply that controlling the quantum correlation and interference leads to high-efficient nonlinear few-photon optics.